 The Weed Superintendent is responsible for assisting taxpayers on weed control issues and plant identification, enforcement of State Weed Laws, preparing and submitting all required annual reports to the Nebraska Department of Agriculture.
 State Statues require control of noxious weeds.
 A landowner that does not meet this requirement will be contacted.
 If they choose not to control noxious weeds, the Weed Superintendent can force control, or spray the property and the costs will be assessed to the property taxes.

-In addition to the duties of Weed Superintendent, Kristi also fields Black-Tailed Prairie Dog complaints that may arise.
+In addition to the duties of Weed Superintendent, Seth also fields Black-Tailed Prairie Dog complaints that may arise.
 Those complaints are forwarded to the Sheridan County Black-Tailed Prairie Dog Advisory Council for review.

 The county weed superintendent duties include:

 - Being certified, in writing, by the Nebraska Department of Agriculture as a commercial applicator.